EnigmaCurry/d.rymcg.tech/traefik/README.md

 ## Traefik plugins

-Traefik plugins are automatically cloned from a source repository and built into a custom container image, whenever you run `make install`.
+The Traefik container image is rebuilt each time you run `make install` (or by choosing `Reinstall Traefik` from the menu).
+At that time, Traefik plugins are automatically cloned from a git source repository, and built into a custom container image.

 This configuration has builtin support for the following plugins: